A series and B series: A series

 In the first mode, events are ordered as future, present, and past.
 Futurity and pastness allow of degrees, while the present does not.
 When we speak of time in this way, we are speaking in terms of a series of positions which run from the remote past through the recent past to the present, and from the present through the near future all the way to the remote future.
-The essential characteristic of this descriptive modality is that one must think of the series of temporal positions as being in continual transformation, in the sense that an event is first part of the future, then part of the present, and then past.
+The essential characteristic of this descriptive modality is that one must think of the series of temporal positions as being in continual transformation, in the sense that an event is first part of the future, then part of the present, and then part of the past.
 Moreover, the assertions made according to this modality correspond to the temporal perspective of the person who utters them.
 This is the A series of temporal events.

-Although originally McTaggart defined tenses as relational qualities, i.e. qualities that events possess by standing in a certain relations to something outside of time (that does not change its position in time), today it is popularly believed that he treated tenses as monadic properties.
+Although originally McTaggart defined tenses as relational qualities, i.e. qualities that events possess by standing in a certain relation to something outside of time (that does not change its position in time), today it is popularly believed that he treated tenses as monadic properties.
 Later philosophers have independently inferred that McTaggart must have understood tense as monadic because English tenses are normally expressed by the non-relational singular predicates "is past", "is present" and "is future", as noted by R. D. Ingthorsson.

 B series

-From a second point of view, events can be ordered according to a different series of temporal positions by way of two-term relations which are asymmetric, irreflexive and transitive: "earlier than" (or precedes) and "later than" (or follows).
+From a second point of view, events can be ordered according to a different series of temporal positions by way of two-term relations that are asymmetric, irreflexive and transitive (forming a strict partial order): "earlier than" (or precedes) and "later than" (or follows).

 An important difference between the two series is that while events continuously change their position in the A series, their position in the B series does not.
 If an event ever is earlier than some events and later than the rest, it is always earlier than and later than those very events.
 Furthermore, while events acquire their A series determinations through a relation to something outside of time, their B series determinations hold between the events that constitutes the B series.
-This is the B series, and the philosophy which says all truths about time can be reduced to B series statements is the B-theory of time.
+This is the B series, and the philosophy that says all truths about time can be reduced to B series statements is the B-theory of time.